Jah-On/MILE/README.md

 # How do I save my work?

 MILE now saves your projects inside of your browser!
 However, these files are not backed up so it is your responsibility to export individual projects to back them up or share among people/devices.

-# Documentation

-MILE now uses ASCIIMath as the language of choice.
-It's list of commands and syntax can be found [here](http://asciimath.org/#syntax).

 # How can you help?